rhysstever/Eona/Religion/Deities of Eona.md

 ## Greater Deities
 There are 13 greater deities within the pantheon.
 They have either been "born" into the role or spent centuries rising from a lesser one.
 No mortal has ever and will never met a greater deity.
 Any interactions with a greater deity come in the form of signs and visions.

 Because no one has ever met a greater deity, no one knows what they look like.
 Artists will always depict them faceless, usually covered up by something.
-For example, Atal, deity of the sun and light is commonly shown with the sun as their head.
-Furthermore, each greater deity is considered non-binary and, thus, is inaccurate to be called a god or goddess.
+For example, Atal, deity of the sun and light, is commonly shown with the sun as their head.
+Furthermore, each greater deity is considered genderless and, thus, is inaccurate to be called a god or goddess.

-Within most nations of [[Ezavriel]], the approved deities include: Eona the Creator, Atal the Shining One, Unus the All-Knowing, Ovaira the Lifebringer, Thoros the Ultimate Judge, Meralin the Wild Sorcerer, and Vhord the Warrior.
-If other deities are allowed or some already listed are not allowed, they will be specified.
+Within every major nation of [[Ezavriel]], the following deities are approved and worshipped: Eona the Creator, Atal the Shining One, Unus the All-Knowing, Ovaira the Lifebringer, Thoros the Ultimate Judge, Meralin the Wild Sorcerer, and Vhord the Warrior.
+Other deities may be allowed by certain nations.

 ### List
 | Deity                     | Representation         | Alignment | Symbol                                   |